 Around the back, you get the 3.5mm audio output and the power input.
 To be honest, if you’re going to use the 3.5mm audio output for connecting to an external speaker, you might as well buy a cheaper speaker, such as the Echo Flex.

-Features – Does everything that Alexa can do
+Features – The Amazon Echo Dot (4th Generation) does everything that Alexa can do

 Buying a new Echo speaker doesn’t generally get you a whole load of new features, as the cloud-powered Alexa works the same on every Amazon smart speaker.
 While my guide to Amazon Alexa covers what the smart assistant can and can’t do in more detail, it’s worth covering some of the basics here.